Lall Singh: Falling in Love and Paris

 While in India, he met Myrtle Watkins, an Afro-American singer, who was performing at the Taj Mahal Hotel in Bombay.
 After recovering from his injuries, he and Myrtle proceeded to Paris, where Lall Singh opened a night club for Myrtle to perform nightly.
 The money to open the night club was sent to Lall Singh by his mother.

 From Paris he send a studio photograph of himself and Myrtle to the family, behind which he had written, ‘This is she and this is me ….. very soon and we might be three’.

 Unfortunately, this affair did not last long and Myrtel and Lall Singh parted ways and selling off his night club he returned to Malaya in August 1939.
 The following month Germany invaded Poland and that was the beginning of WWII.
-Japan attacked Pearl Harbour on 7 December 1941 and started the gradual occupation of Malaya the following day.
+Japan attacked Pearl Harbor on 7 December 1941 and started the gradual occupation of Malaya the following day.
 By 31 January 1942 the whole of the Malayan peninsula had been was captured by Japan.

 Second World War

 In June 1942, SS Gill, the eldest brother of Lall Singh was arrested by the Japanese as he was helping British Army officers to escape from Malaya to Singapore.
 The following day his brothers BS Gill and Lall Singh were also arrested, all their assets including three houses, rubber plantation and a gold mine were confiscated by the Japanese.
 Within 3 months SS Gill and BS Gill were hanged by the Japanese occupation forces for helping the British and Lall Singh was sent to a slave labour camp in Borneo.

 SS Gill's elder daughter Ajmer Kaur (later Neelum Shamsi), then only 15 years old, was allowed to live in a portion of one house with her younger sister and paternal grandmother.
-However, the Mother Superior, of the sprawling Bukit Nanas Convent in Kula Lumpur, where Ajmer Kaur and her sister Amar Kaur studied, took both the sisters and their paternal grandmother into the Convent and kept them there and looked after them for the duration of the War.
+However, the Mother Superior, of the sprawling Bukit Nanas Convent in Kuala Lumpur, where Ajmer Kaur and her sister Amar Kaur studied, took both the sisters and their paternal grandmother into the Convent and kept them there and looked after them for the duration of the War.
 Lall Singh, managed to escape from the slave labour camp in Borneo and make his way back to Kuala Lumpur in August 1945.
 When he was reunited with his mother and two nieces he was mere skeleton of the person he used to be.
 He had been tortured so badly that his own mother initially refused to recognise him as her son.